Neutral meson tests of time-reversal symmetry invariance

-In summary, the recent observation of \T violation in $b\to c$ transitions by \babar raises an interesting (and old) question: what discrete symmetries are respected by the weak force?
-This paper introduces new \CP filter bases that can be used to perform \T symmetry invariance tests and outlines a number of measurements that can be made to test \T. These cover all kinematically accessible quark transitions, i.e. for \B decays one has $b\to u$, $d$, $s$ and $c$ transitions (to complement the existing $b\to c$ tests), and for \D decays one can probe $c\to d$ and $c\to s$ transitions.
-While $c\to u$ transitions can be tested in principle, these are experimentally very challenging given the current state of the art.
+In summary, the recent observation of \T violation using flavour filters with $b\to c$ \CP filter transitions by \babar raises an interesting (and old) question: what discrete symmetries are respected by the weak force?
+This paper introduces new \CP filter bases that can be used to perform \T symmetry invariance tests and outlines a number of measurements that can be made to test \T. These cover all kinematically accessible \CP filter quark transitions, i.e. for \B decays one has $b\to u$, $d$, $s$ and $c$ transitions (to complement the existing $b\to c$ tests), and for \D decays one can probe $c\to d$ and $c\to s$ transitions.
+While $c\to u$ transitions can be tested in principle, these are unlikely to ever be measurable.
 One expects sizeable \T violation in the various \B decay final states to balance the open form of the $bd$ Unitarity triangle.
 These are alternative measurements of the unitarity triangle angles $\alpha$ and $\beta$.
 Small effects (essentially zero within experimental precision that would be achievable with facilities under consideration today) are expected for \D decays.
 The $b\to d$ and $s$ transition effects should be comparable in magnitude to those reported by \babar for $b\to c$ transitions as they are a measure of the unitarity triangle angle $\beta$, whereas one expects a smaller value for $b\to u$ transitions which are a measure of $\alpha$ in the SM.
 By measuring this set of decays one would be able to constrain leading and higher order \T violation contributions in the SM to complement the set of \CP violation constraints reported by the \BFs since 1999.
 To do this one requires high statistics data samples from future \epem based (asymmetric energy) \B and $\tau$-charm flavour factories operating at the \FourS and $\psi(3770)$, respectively.
 The data samples recorded by \babar and Belle provide a starting point for detailed exploration of \T violation in \B decays before Belle II starts taking data later this decade.
 Estimates of achievable sensitivities by those experiments are given.
-The full set of measurements indicated in this article would probe \T violation in tree and loop transitions for both up and down type quarks.
+The full set of measurements indicated in this article would probe \T violation using tree and loop \CP filter transitions for both up and down type quarks.
 It is also worth remembering that one can probe (and over-constrain) the Kobayashi-Maskawa mechanism and the CKM matrix in terms of the set of discrete symmetries \T, \CP, and \CPT.
-Hence one can systematically probe the behaviour of the weak force in terms of the \T and \CPT symmetries to complement almost five decades of study with regard to \CP.
+Hence one can systematically probe the behaviour of the weak force in terms of these symmetries to complement almost five decades of study with regard to \CP.
+The LHC experiments can measure $A_{\CP, \T}$ and $A_{\CP, \CPT}$ in \Bs and \Dz systems.
+These observables can also be measured by the \BFs for the $\Dz$ system.